-Our primary exploration efforts are in the African country of Madagascar, where democratic elections occurred at the end of 2013.
+Our primary exploration efforts are in the African country of Madagascar, where a new government has been in place since early 2014.

 Any adverse developments to the political situation in Madagascar could have a material effect on our Company's business, results of operations and financial condition.
 Democratic elections in Madagascar occurred toward the end of 2013 as planned by the elections calendar jointly established between the UN and the Elections Commissions.
 To date, our Company has not experienced any disruptions or been placed under any constraints in our exploration efforts due to the political situation in Madagascar.
 Depending on future actions taken by the newly elected government, or any future government, our Company's business operations could be impacted.